AndresRubianoM/Web-DataVisualization/README.md

 # Web-DataVisualization
-Single Page Application for data visualization of files using HTML, CSS, Python and a little of JavaScript.
+Multi Page Application for data visualization of files using HTML, CSS, Python and a little of JavaScript.

 ## Libraries
 The principal libraries used were Flask for the app and bokeh for the plots.
 I tried to not use more libraries and develop the most part of the functionalities to practice the manage/format of the files and HTTP communications required to interact between the uploaded data and the plots, for this reason I also choose to use bokeh instead of the visualization libraries available in JS.